tfpauly/privacy-proxy/draft-private-access-tokens.md

 An attacker that can intermediate the channel between Client and Origin can observe a TokenChallenge, and can view a Token being presented for authentication to an Origin.
 Scoping the TokenChallenge nonce to the Client HTTP session prevents Tokens being collected in one session and then presented to the Origin in another.
 Note that an Origin cannot distinguish between a connection to a single Client and a connection to an attacker intermediating multiple Clients.
 Thus, it is possible for an attacker to collect and later present Tokens from multiple clients over the same Origin session.

 # Privacy Considerations {#privacy-considerations}

+## Client Token State and Origin Tracking

+Origins SHOULD NOT challenge clients for access tokens more than once in a given context, such as a website load event.
+Clients SHOULD ignore requests for multiple tokens in the same context.
+Failure to do so can allow the origin to track clients across contexts.
+Specifically, an origin can abuse per-user token limits for tracking by assigning each new client a random token count and observing whether or not the client can successfully redeem that many tokens in a given context.
+If any token redemption fails, then the origin learns information about how many tokens that client had previously been issued.

+By rejecting repeated or duplicative challenges within a single context, the origin only learns a single bit of information: whether or not the client had any token quota left in the given policy window.

 ## Origin Verification